 All About the Automated Clearing House

 In banking, ACH stands for Automated Clearing House.
 The ACH network facilitates electronic money transfers and automatic payments between more than 10,000 banks and financial institutions.
 Direct deposits, paychecks, tax refunds, and bill payments are some of the most common forms of ACH payments.
 ACH transactions can occur between an individual and a business, between an individual and a government, between businesses, and between individuals.
-According to the National Automated Clearing House Association, the ACH moved 23 billion payments and $51 trillion in 2018.
+According to the National Automated Clearing House Association (Nacha), there were over 29 billion ACH network payments made in 2021, for more than $72 million.

 There are two ACH operators: the public FedACH and the privately-run Electronic Payments Network.
 If ever an ODFI and RDFI operate use different operators, the first operator will switch the transaction to the second operator.
 Both ACH operators must calculate net settlement totals and submit them to the Federal Reserve Bank.
 The Federal Reserve Bank manages the settlement process and regulates the ACH.
 This is not to be confused with the National Automated Clearing House Association (NACHA), a non-profit membership association that manages its administration.